cannonpalms/tag-values-cache/README.md

 - `BENCH_MAX_CARDINALITY`: Maximum cardinality of tag values to consider.
 Default is unlimited.
 - `BENCH_RECORD_BATCH_ROWS`: Number of rows per record batch when reading the parquet file.
 Default is the arrow default of 1024.
 - `BENCH_STREAM_FROM_DISK`: If set to `true`, the benchmark will stream data from disk instead of loading it all into memory.
 Default is `false`.

+You can generate higher cardinality datasets by changing the argument to `generate_cardinality_data_mpmc`, e.g.
+`10K`, `100K`, `1M`, etc. Note that higher cardinalities will require more memory and will take longer to generate.